Leena/crawler/README.md

 There are performance issues for larger sites.
 The crawler does not leverage threading yet.

 ### Design Choices
-1. Politeness is not verified
+1. Politeness is not verified for this prototype
 2. HTTP/S is the only protocol supported
 3. Redirects are followed

 ### Future Work
 - [ ] Implement threading for multiple network calls and improved performance.
 - [ ] Implement politeness setting
+- [ ] Improve testing